 Here’s what you need to know:

-- To visit on your own, you should book ferry tickets in advance with Statue Cruises or reserve your spot with a New York CityPASS.
+- To visit on your own, you should book ferry tickets in advance with Statue Cruises or use a New York attractions pass.

-- If you want a guided tour, book with Viator.
+- If you want a guided tour, book this excellent tour with Viator.

 - Separate reservations must be made for pedestal reserve and crown access through Statue Cruises.